- location 9-10 AM PST

-For the second program in Hebrew College Adult Learning’s free, monthly GROW series, we examine Hanukkah and Christmas from the inside.
+For the next program in Hebrew College Adult Learning’s free, monthly GROW series, we examine how the New Testament can inform our Judaism.
 We hope you will spend an hour with us for this and future programs in our series, to gather, reflect, observe, and wrestle with topics that will deepen your Jewish learning.

 save the dates